RhydamKumar/Route-Optimizer-Google-maps/README.md

 # ⚙️ Installation

-Clone the repository.
+## Clone the Repository

 ```bash
 git clone https://github.com/RhydamKumar/Route-Optimizer-Google-maps.git
 ```

-Navigate into the project.
+## Navigate to the Project

 ```bash
 cd Route-Optimizer-Google-maps
 ```

-Install Flask.
+## Install Dependencies

 ```bash
 pip install flask
 ```

-Start the application.
+## Configure Google Maps

+Generate a Google Maps JavaScript API key from the Google Cloud Console.

+Replace the placeholder API key inside the project with your own API key.

+## Run the Application

 ```bash
 python app.py
 ```

-Generate your own Google Maps JavaScript API key from Google Cloud Console and replace the placeholder API key inside the project.

-Open the application in your browser.
+Open the URL displayed by Flask in your browser.

 ---

 # 🚀 Usage

-1. Start the Flask server.
+1. Launch the Flask server.
-2. Open the application.
+2. Open the application in your browser.
-3. Enter the source location.
+3. Select the source location.
-4. Enter the destination.
+4. Select the destination.
-5. Run the selected algorithm.
+5. Execute the routing algorithm.
 6. View the optimized route displayed on Google Maps.

 ---